Skip to main content

 Aims

-Statistical methods are of crucial for data science.
+Statistical methods are of crucial importance for data science.
 This module aims to first introduce the fundamental statistical and mathematical concepts and techniques underpinning modern computational statistics and data analysis.
-Furthermore, this module aims to provide students with the basic skills needed for statistical modelling, data analysis and computing that ground these statistics concepts in a variety of business cases to make statistically sound conclusions and data driven decisions solve live commercial problems.
+Furthermore, this module aims to provide students with the basic skills needed for statistical modelling, data analysis and computing that ground these statistics concepts in a variety of business cases to make statistically sound conclusions and data driven decisions to solve live commercial problems.

 Outline Of Syllabus